svtechie/docker-influxdb/README.md

 ## Next Steps

 At this point, you should have a single container using supervisor to run nginx for Grafana and InfluxDB as your backend data store.
 You can now setup and configure collectd to feed information into Influx.
 We will cover this in a different tutorial.
+We encourage you to play with this setup in your Data Center.